 In addition, many measures already implemented or envisaged in the Chemical Strategy for Sustainability have the effect of reducing the raw material base.
 For formulators, like the manufacturers of paints, coatings and inks, this means they are forced to constantly reformulate in order to substitute substances while attempting to safeguard the functionality of their products - a complex iterative and time-consuming process.
 This binds a significant part of the R&D resources that are no-longer available for the development of new products or the realisation of innovations.
-Moreover, it is foreseeable that if all measures are implemented as planned, despite all efforts, functionalities including those needed for sustainable technologies will be lost.
+Moreover, it is foreseeable that if all measures were implemented as planned, despite all efforts, functionalities including those needed for sustainable technologies will be lost.
+Protecting and increasing the lifespan of products is one of the key roles of paints and coatings, as well as giving specific properties to the surfaces.
+Hence, without paints and coatings which are fit for this purpose, there will be no green transition.